apache/nuttx/configs/metro-m4/README.txt

     write to FLASH.

   2018-08-03:  Added a configuration option to run out of SRAM vs FLASH.
-    This should be a safer way to do the initial board bring-up since it does not modify the FLASH image nor does it require unlocking the FLASH pages.
+    This is a safer way to do the initial board bring-up since it does not modify the FLASH image nor does it require unlocking the FLASH pages.

-  2018-08-31:  I finally have a new Metro M4 and have been successfully
+  2018-08-31:  I finally have a new Metro M4 and have successfully
-    debugging from SRAM (with FLASH unlocked and erased).
+    debugged from SRAM (with FLASH unlocked and erased).
 Several errors in clock configuration logic have been corrected and it now gets through clock configuration okay.
 It now hangs in the low-level USART initialization.